MVizba/Registration_journal/README.md

     Admins have all the permissions of a user, plus:
     Add new examinations.
     Manage the drug warehouse (add new drugs and edit existing ones).

+#  Generating Drug Report

+Admin and User can generate a report of assigned drugs within a specific date range using Symfony Console.

+- php bin/console app:drug-report <start_date> <end_date>